tstiehl/sodium-channels/README.md

 - IC_CMi_1_8.mat: resting state of CMi fiber with 11-fold increased Nav1.8 expression
 - IC_CMi_shift_1_7_5.mat: resting state of CMi fiber, where Nav1.7 activation is shifted by 5mV
 - IC_CMi_shift_1_7_8.mat: resting state of CMi fiber, where Nav1.7 activation is shifted by 8mV
-- IC_Ad.mat: resting state of Adelta fiber
+- IC_Ad.mat: resting state of A&delta; fiber
-- IC_Ad_1_7.mat: resting state of Adelta fiber with 5-fold increased Nav1.7 expression
+- IC_Ad_1_7.mat: resting state of A&delta; fiber with 5-fold increased Nav1.7 expression
-- IC_Ad_1_8.mat: resting state of Adelta fiber with 8-fold increased Nav1.8 expression
+- IC_Ad_1_8.mat: resting state of A&delta; fiber with 8-fold increased Nav1.8 expression
-- IC_Ad_shift_1_7_5.mat: resting state of Adelta fiber, where Nav1.7 activation is shifted by 5mV
+- IC_Ad_shift_1_7_5.mat: resting state of A&delta; fiber, where Nav1.7 activation is shifted by 5mV
-- IC_Ad_shift_1_7_8.mat: resting state of Adelta fiber, where Nav1.7 activation is shifted by 8mV
+- IC_Ad_shift_1_7_8.mat: resting state of A&delta; fiber, where Nav1.7 activation is shifted by 8mV

 ## OUTPUT